everest-h2020/everest-basecamp/README.md

     --onnx-input-shape <onnx-input-shape>             The shape of the input in the ONNX graph.
     --map-weights <path-to-weights-file>              The file containing the weights for the kernel-weight-mapping schema.
-    --calibration-data <path-to-calibration-data>     Points to the .npy file containing example data to calibrate transformation to quantized data types.
+    --calibration-data <path-to-calibration-data>     Points to the .npy file containing example data to calibrate transformation to quantized data types. describe                                          Describes the required API for the flow.
+    --flow <flow>                                     Specifies the flow to describe. create                                            Create a new flow.
+    add_module --module                               Add a new application variant to an existing climb. add_file --file                                   Add file (with annotations) of the main application to the climb.
+    --language <language>                             The langauge of the added file.
+Currently supported are: python, docker, copy.
+(Copy means the file will be copied without change.) emit                                              Emit created climb to build directory. create                                            Create a new Airflow workflow.
+    get_params                                        Get the current parameters of a workflow. get_state                                         Request the current state of a workflow. execute                                           Trigger the execution of a workflow.
+    --params-json-path <path-to-json-params>          Optional update of workflow parameters for execution.

 Copyright EVEREST Consortium, licensed under the Apache License 2.0.
 For contact and more details please visit: https://everest-h2020.eu